dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     }
     ```

-1. In the `HostingExtensions.cs` file, add a line to register the `Basket.BasketClient` gRPC client in the application's DI container, and configure its `Address` property to point to the `basket-api` resource in the AppHost.
+1. In the `HostingExtensions.cs` file, add a line to register the `Basket.BasketClient` gRPC client in the application's DI container, and configure its `Address` property to point to the `basket-api` resource in the AppHost (adding the necessary `using eShop.Basket.API.Grpc` statement).
 Make sure you include a call to `.AddAuthToken()` to add the current user's access token to outgoing requests:

     ```csharp
     // HTTP and gRPC client registrations